DrakirL/DrakirL.github.io/p10/background.md

 + A pouch containing 20? gp.
 <br><br>
 Suggested Personality Traits: ???
+*Note: The papers could be invaluable for your reputation, but since they're technically just paper and ink, their gp value is very low*

 ## Outlander
 You come from outside of developed civilization *INSERT MORE DETAILS HERE* <br>
 <br><br>
-You learn the traditional language of your domain and gain Training in "Survival". <br>
+You learn an exotic language not spoken in any city and gain Training in "Survival". <br>
-You gain 2 Skill Points in Endurance, Stealth, Medicine, and Intuition. <br>
+Starting Skills: Endurance, Stealth, Medicine, and Intuition. <br>
-Gain 5 max HP.
+Increase your Maximum HP by 5.
 <br><br>
 Your equipment consists of:
 + ???